LinkedInAttic/white-elephant/README.md

 The `config.yml` file will be packaged with the WAR.

+## Hadoop Log Uploading

+The script `hadoop/scripts/statsupload.pl` can be used to upload the Hadoop logs to HDFS so they can be processed.
+Check its documentation for details.

 ## Hadoop Jobs

 There are two Hadoop jobs, both managed by a job executor which keeps track of what